Myth War Online

-Myth War Online was a 2D fantasy-themed MMORPG developed by Chinese studio Unigium and published by I.G.G.
-It is set in a fictional universe inhabited by mythological creatures.
+Myth War Online was a 2D fantasy-themed MMORPG developed by Chinese studio Unigium and published by IGG It is set in a fictional universe inhabited by mythological creatures.
 Combat occurs similar to old RPG games such as Final Fantasy where a player forms a party (mainly consisting of pets) and the sides take turns attacking each other.
 This style of gameplay is created to appeal to nostalgic classic RPG players.
 Events and content addons occur every two months in response to player demand.

 As of May 2009, Myth War Online I had had all of its servers shut down permanently to make way for the sequel, Myth War Online II.